Josephrp/LablabAutogen/README.md

 cd EasyAGI
 ```

-If you're on Windows :
+If you're on Windows run the following command and edit the files below using notepad or VSCode and save them accordingly.

 ```bash
 set PATH=%PATH%